Items Needed for Review

 - Sub recipients: Please indicate if there are any sub recipients included in the proposed budget.

-- Internal Cost-Sharing: When cost-sharing is required, the source, type, and amount of funds should be identified with the signatory approval of the appropriate dean.
+- Internal Cost-Sharing: When cost-sharing is required, the source, type, and amount of funds should be identified and proposals will be routed in RAPPORT to the applicable Dean's office or designee.

 - External Matching Funds: The Development Office should review the proposal if they are responsible for raising external matching funds.